mdn/content/files/en-us/web/css/anchor-size/index.md

       -: The length of the anchor element in the inline direction.

 - {{cssxref("length-percentage")}} {{optional_inline}}
-  - : Specifies a fallback value the function should resolve to if the `anchor-size()` function would otherwise be invalid.
+  - : Specifies the size to use as a fallback value if the element is not absolutely or fixed positioned, or the anchor element doesn't exist.

 > **Note:** The anchor size you size the positioned element relative to does not have to be along the same axis as the sizing value being set.
 For example, `width: anchor-size(height)` is valid.